Why Amazon Echo Should Fear Google Home

 It's very frustrating that the Echo can't answer the most basic questions, and it takes the device down several notches unless you have several smart devices linked to her.

-If Amazon doesn't update her AI before Google Home launches, then she'll be outclassed by this time next year.
+If Amazon doesn't update her AI, then she'll be outclassed by the Google Home in less than a year.

 Powerful "Google Assistant"